Sheldon Bateau

-Sheldon Bateau (born 29 January 1991) is a Trinidadian professional footballer who plays as a central defender for Belgian club Beveren on loan from Turkish club Samsunspor.
-Bateau also represents the Trinidad and Tobago national team.
+Sheldon Bateau (born 29 January 1991) is a Trinidadian professional footballer who plays as a central defender.
+Bateau represents the Trinidad and Tobago national team.

 Bateau began his professional football career in 2009, at the age of 18, with San Juan Jabloteh in his native Trinidad and Tobago.
 After three seasons with the San Juan Kings, Bateau made a switch to fellow Pro League club North East Stars.
 However, Bateau later made a transfer after one month to K.V.
 Mechelen of the Belgian Pro League prior to the 2012–13 season.

 Club career

 Early career

 Bateau spent his early career in his native Trinidad and Tobago with San Juan Jabloteh of the TT Pro League.
 In his three seasons with the San Juan Kings, Bateau appeared in 16 matches and scored four goals.
 However, after the club dissolved due to financial difficulties following the 2011–12 season, Bateau switched to North East Stars.
 In August 2012, before playing a match for his new club, Bateau received a trial with FC Twente of the Eredivisie.
 Since Bateau is not a European Union player, his salary became a block for a transfer to the Eredivisie club.